Tracey Neuls

-Tracey Neuls is a Canadian shoe designer; founder of TN29 and the eponymous Tracey Neuls labels.
+Tracey Neuls is a Canadian shoe designer, founder of TN29 and the eponymous Tracey Neuls labels.
 Neuls produced her first commercial collection in 2000 after winning the New Generation Prize at London Fashion Week.

-Neuls has a shop in Marylebone Lane, London – listed in 2012 as one of Time Outs London Top 100 – which was followed by a second in Redchurch Street in 2011.
+Neuls has a flagship store in Marylebone Lane, London – listed in 2012 as one of Time Outs London Top 100.
+This was followed by stores in Redchurch Street and Coal Drops Yard, which formed part of the brand’s retail journey between 2011 and 2020, and 2018 and 2023, respectively.